andrew-freeland/servicenow-ticketingsystem/README.md

 - **Ephemeral Data** - All data is temporary and may be lost
 - **Plugin Activation** - Plugins must be manually enabled (cannot be done via API)
 - **No Rate Limits** - No fixed global rate limits, but may return 429 if configured

+### PDI Reset Recovery

+If your PDI instance sleeps or resets:

+1. **Wake the instance** - Access it via browser or API call
+2. **Re-seed data** - Run `pnpm seed` to recreate KB articles and test incidents
+3. **Verify connection** - Run `pnpm test` to confirm everything works

+The service is designed to be idempotent - re-running seed operations won't create duplicates.

 ---